rudraitkelwar/DATA_SCIENCE_PRICE_SECOND_HAND_CARS/README.md

 it is ipynb file which will run in anaconda jupyter notebook youll have to dowload packages numpy , matplotlib , statsmodel , pandas , seaborn , sklearn .

+download the files and run with jupyter notebook and save all the files in the same folder